 Section 10: Composition of the Board of Directors

 The Board shall consist of members of the Society elected by the Board of Directors based on recommendations by the nominating committee and installed after election by the Board.
 At least nine shall be Members-at-Large, each elected for a three-year term.
-Members-at-large are limited to three consecutive terms, except that member who are elected officers may serve an additional one to three years.
-At least three shall be Councilor Directors who are Councilors of chapters at the time of their election to the Board of Directors.
+Members-at-large are limited to three consecutive terms, except that members who are elected officers may serve an additional one to three years.
+At least three shall be Councilor Directors who are Councilors of Chapters at the time of their election to the Board of Directors.
 Each shall be elected for one three-year term.
 At least three shall be student members of the Board, one elected each year to serve a three-year term.
 The student shall be elected so that he or she will serve in his or her senior year of medical school and first two years of residency.
-Nominations for student membership to the Board shall be submitted by chapter Councilors to the nominating committee, which will recommend candidates for consideration by the Board.
+Nominations for student membership to the Board shall be submitted by Chapter Councilors to the nominating committee, which will recommend candidates for consideration by the Board.
 Additional members of the Board may be elected by the Board of Directors for three-year terms to fill specific functions or representing constituencies not covered by existing board members.

 Section 11: Meetings of the Board

 The Board of Directors shall meet at the call of the President or any six members of the Board at such place as may be decided.
 An annual meeting must be held each year following financial report completion for the previous year.
 The Board may also conduct business by correspondence, including facsimile, electronic mail, and by telephone conference, and votes so taken shall be binding.
 A record shall be kept of its action by the Secretary, and a report thereof shall be made to the next annual meeting of the Board.
 The Executive Committee of AΩA shall be the officers, the Assistant Treasurer, and Executive Director at the national office.